AMReX-Fluids/IAMR/Test/README.md

 checkout specific branches or SHA1 commits of the needed repositories, and while it always restores the repository to it's original state, it's best to let the tester work on its own where it won't risk confusing you.
+We assume REGTEST_SCRATCH is defined to point to this location.

 2. Clone the required repos into the scratch area.
-Assuming the following environment variable is set

-   *  REGTEST_SCRATCH: Scratch location set up in step 2 above

-the following example commands will clone the required repositories
     ```
     git clone https://github.com/AMReX-Codes/amrex.git ${REGTEST_SCRATCH}/amrex
     git clone https://github.com/AMReX-Codes/regression_testing.git ${REGTEST_SCRATCH}/regression_testing